Skip to main content

 note

 adaptive property can be set for an individual control or a container control such as Row, Column or any other control that has content or controls property.
-If container control is adaptive, all its child controls will be adaptive, unless adaptive property is explicitely set to False for a child control.
+If container control is adaptive, all its child controls will be adaptive, unless adaptive property is explicitly set to False for a child control.

 Below is the list of adaptive Material controls and their matching Cupertino controls: